Julian-Tipler/extension-template/README.md

 ## Monetization

 - Free moms with basic styling
-- Each additional mon is 2.99
+- Each additional mon is 2.99 or 4.99
-- Buying a premium one unlocks more expressions
+- Buying a premium one unlocks more expressions (future, for now we just do happy and sad no animation)

 ### Implementation: